-Role-based access is enabled by default when you use the Operator to install the Fuse Console on OpenShift.
+Role-based access is disabled by default when you use the Operator to install the Fuse Console on OpenShift.
+You can optionally enable RBAC during or after installation with the Operator as described in Installing and deploying the Fuse Console on OpenShift 4.x by using the OperatorHub.

-If you want to implement role-based access for the Fuse Console by installing it with a template, you must use one of the templates that are configurable with RBAC (fuse-console-cluster-rbac.yml or fuse-console-namespace-rbac.yml) to install the Fuse Console as described in Installing and deploying the Fuse Console on OpenShift 4.x by using the command line.
+If you want to implement role-based access for the Fuse Console, you must use one of the templates that are configurable with RBAC (fuse-console-cluster-rbac.yml or fuse-console-namespacerbac.yml) to install the Fuse Console as described in Installing and deploying the Fuse Console on OpenShift 4.x by using the command line.